davidemms/OrthoFinder/README.md

 - `sudo cp fastme-2.1.5-linux64 /usr/local/bin/fastme`

-#### DLCpar
+#### Optional: BLAST+
-DLCpar can be downloaded from http://compbio.mit.edu/dlcpar/ and installed as for a standard python package:

-1. Download the latest version
-2. Extract the package: `tar xzf dlcpar-1.0.tar.gz`
-3. `cd dlcpar-1.0/`
-4. `sudo python setup.py install`
+NCBI BLAST+ is available in the repositories from most Linux distributions and so can be installed in the same way as any other package.
+For example, on Ubuntu, Debian, Linux Mint:
+- `sudo apt-get install ncbi-blast+`

+Alternatively, instructions are provided for installing BLAST+ on Mac and various flavours of Linux on the "Standalone BLAST Setup for Unix" page of the BLAST+ Help manual currently at http://www.ncbi.nlm.nih.gov/books/NBK1762/.
+Follow the instructions under "Configuration" in the BLAST+ help manual to add BLAST+ to the PATH environment variable.

 ### Running OrthoFinder
 Once the required dependencies have been installed, try running OrthoFinder on the example data:

-- `OrthoFinder-1.0.6/orthofinder -f ExampleDataset`
+- `OrthoFinder-1.0.6/orthofinder -f ExampleDataset -S diamond`

 Assuming everything was successful OrthoFinder will end by printing the location of the results files, a short paragraph providing a statistical summary and the OrthoFinder citation.
 If you make use of OrthoFinder for any of your work then please cite it as this helps support future development.